-We've written several times in the past about NoMad, which is the not-so-convincing but also not-so-bad name given to the rising neighborhood on the fringes of Murray Hill and Gramercy Park.
+We've written several times in the past about NoMad, which is the not-so-convincing but also not-so-bad name given to Murray Hill and Gramercy Park.
 We wrote about NoMad not because we're lovers of real estate conjuncto-neologisms -- although, of course, who isn't? -- but because it's actually a really interesting young neighborhood, and home to a couple of very promising luxury condo listings in Twenty 9th Park Madison and Sky House.
 More importantly, though, NoMad has a real buzz about it, thanks in large part to destination hangouts like Ace Hotel.
 To say that Eataly, the blockbuster new Mario Batali-helmed Italian food emporium, has become one of NoMad's signature landmarks is a huge understatement.
 Eataly, in just a few short months in business, has helped make NoMad one of Manhattan's hottest food neighborhoods -- and boosted this sub-neighborhood's fortunes even higher.
 Especially among those of us who enjoy prosciutto.

 Schnipper’s Family Kitchen, a self-serve diner that has enjoyed a great deal of praise, and a new wine bar and charcuterie called Gustavo America, have recently opened in retail space left vacant for the last five years.
 Brokers have attributed these new restaurants to an ambient but convincing "Eataly effect."
 On a street that once yearned for tenants, the Eataly Italian Market Superstore became a reason to roll the dice -- the foodies were going to come, so why not?
 “People saw the crowds at Eataly,” Ariel Schuster told Crain's Adrianne Pasquarelli.
 “It had a clear impact.”